Choosing business premises: 10 things you need to know

 Surprised?
 Read on to find out why!

-find your perfect location
+find your perfect location4.
+Lease duration

 Commercial leases can be much longer than domestic leases - and as a start-up business, you have no way of knowing in which direction your new business will go.
 Your flourishing business could grow more quickly than you anticipated, meaning that you require bigger premises to support such growth.
 Or you may find that things do not go to plan, and that you no longer require as much space or wish to terminate the letting in its entirety.